 There were multiple factors that played into this decision:

 Aging system: The Libraries had been using the same library services platform since 2008.
-While there have been minor upgrades to the system during this time, it become outdated and the company that provides the system hasn't kept up with the evolving needs of libraries as more and more resources move online.
+While there have been minor upgrades to the system during this time, it became outdated and the company that provides the system hasn't kept up with the evolving needs of libraries as more and more resources move online.

 Increase Efficiencies: The Libraries’ software only supports the management of physical resources.
 This required us to use additional, separate software to manage our online collections.
 The new software allows us to manage both print and online resources within one system.
 This greatly simplifies our work to make our online collections available to you.

 Bias in Resource Discovery: Our previous Library Search software exhibited troubling issues in some search results.
 Research by our librarians uncovered patterns of bias in some results that amplified systemic racial, gender, sexual orientation, and religious biases.
 We attempted to work with ProQuest, the company that created the software, to address these issues but were not satisfied with their response.
 For more information on these issues, see Algorithmic Bias in Library Discovery, or Masked by Trust: Bias in Library Discovery by Matthew Reidsma, Web Services Librarian.

-Cost: This migration allows us to cancel the software we use to manage our online collections.
+Cost: This migration allows us to cancel the software we used to manage our online collections.
 In addition, the new software is open source, with libraries around the world (including GVSU) contributing to creating, maintaining, and improving the software.
 Because the source of the software is open, there is no software licensing cost for us to pay.
 By moving to a comprehensive open source solution, we can redirect the significant cost savings into our collections and other services.

 We want to hear from you if you have any questions or concerns.
 You can submit questions or report any problems to our support team using our Report A Problem form.
 You can also email Patrick Roth, Head of Systems and Discovery, at [email protected].